TEALSK12/introduction-to-computer-science/lesson_22.md

 ## Learning Objectives
 Students will be able to...
-* Practice using basic loops in SNAP programs
+* Use nested loops to solve programming problems

 ## Materials/Preparation
+* Lab 2.2 handout - Another Brick in the Wall

 ## Pacing Guide
+|

 ## Instructor's Notes